Ken Livingstone: Legacy and influence

 Described in The Guardian as "a polarising and controversial figure", throughout his career, Livingstone has polarised public opinion.
 He was widely recognised as a risk-taker.
-Charles Moore characterized him as "the only truly successful left-wing British politician of modern times".
+In 2007, Charles Moore characterised him as "the only truly successful left-wing British politician of modern times".
 Supporters described him as the "People's Ken" and an "anti-politician politician", opining that he had the common touch with working-class Londoners that most British politicians lacked.
 He was widely recognised for having improved the status of minority groups in London.
 He was also deemed a "formidable operator" at City Hall, with an "intimate knowledge" of London.
 He was also criticised during his career.
 During his Mayorship, he faced repeated accusations of cronyism for favouring his chosen aides over other staff.
 One of his supporters, Atma Singh, commented that under Livingstone's leadership, a culture of bullying pervaded at City Hall, although this was denied by many other staff there.

 During the 1980s, Spitting Image featured a fictionalised version of Livingstone voiced by Harry Enfield.
 In 1990, BBC show The Comic Strip produced an episode entitled "GLC: The Carnage Continues..." in which Robbie Coltrane gave a fictionalised portrayal of Charles Bronson playing Livingstone in a Hollywood movie.
 Kate Bush wrote the song "Ken" for the episode, which was then released as a B-side to her single "Love and Anger".